-INS 411 IT Services and Operations Management
+IT Services and Operations Management - INS 411

-This course provides a detailed, modular introduction to the concepts, terms, definitions, benefits, objectives, and relationships within IT service management processes and functions, according to the ITIL best practice framework.
+This course provides a detailed, modular introduction to the concepts, terms, definitions, benefits, objectives, and relationships within core IT service management processes and functions, according to the ITIL best practice framework.
 It is based on principles described in ITIL's Service Support and Service Delivery Standards.
 It provides a practical understanding of ITIL key concepts, principles, processes, and functions.

-INS 412 Project Planning, Scheduling and Cost Control
+Project Planning, Scheduling and Cost Control - INS 412

-Most failures of projects are related to either schedule delays, or cost overrun or both.
+Most failures of projects are related to either schedule delays, or cost overrun or Most failures of projects are related to either schedule delays, or cost overrun or both.
 A balanced cost and time management is in the core of project management, and successful projects will need extensive attention to budget performance, which is strongly coupled to schedule.
 This course will explore recent methods and techniques which integrate technical, schedule, and cost objectives to enhance control on projects and ensure their success and timely termination.
 The course will allow students to get deep understanding of the many factors that affect project time and cost performance, and teaches them how to employ best practices, well known templates, methods and techniques to observe and control them.

-INS 413 Project Quality and Risk Management
+Project Quality and Risk Management - INS 413